Tap here to get 5 Secrets to Stress Free Dinners

 2 cups vegetable oil

-• Working in batches, fry the steaks for 3 to 4 minutes on each side.
+• Working in batches, fry the steaks for three to four minutes on each side.
 Transfer the steaks to a wire rack over a rimmed baking sheet.
 Cover loosely with foil to keep warm.

 Gravy

 • After frying all of the steaks, carefully pour the oil into a glass measuring cup.
-Pull out 2 tablespoons of oil.
-Without cleaning the frying pan, add the 2 tablespoons of oil to the pan over medium heat.
+Pull out two tablespoons of oil.
+Without cleaning the frying pan, add the two tablespoons of oil to the pan over medium heat.

 2 tablespoons oil